-Port Zienna garments are made exclusively from sustainable fabrics.
-We offer the best quality we can possibly find, thereby minimizing our carbon footprint.
+Port Zienna garments are made primarily from sustainable fabrics.
+We consistently offer the best quality we can possibly find, thereby minimizing our carbon footprint.

-We do not use polyester, exotic skins, leather, feathers or fur in our collections.
-Port Zienna sources only the finest eco-friendly materials, such as certified organic cotton from Peru and Turkey, and linen, cupro, lyocell, Tencel and Modal from Japan.
+We never use leather, exotic skins, feathers or fur in our collections.
+Port Zienna sources only the finest eco-friendly materials, such as certified organic cotton (from Perú and Turkey), cupro, linen, lyocell, Modal (from Japan) and Tencel.

 It is our hope that you will see your Port Zienna apparel as an investment—in sustainability as well as in everyday pleasure.

-Our GOTS-certified cotton is 100% organic—free of all pesticides, insecticides, herbicides and genetically modified organisms.
-The toxins used in growing nonorganic cotton are harmful for farmers, workers, consumers and the environment overall.
-We partner with organic cooperatives in Peru and Turkey, which help us ensure the fabrics we use are of superior quality.
+Our GOTS-certified cotton is 100% organic—free of all pesticides, herbicides and GMOs—and therefore better for farmers, textile workers, consumers and the environment overall.
+We partner with organic cooperatives in Perú and Turkey, which help us ensure the fabrics we use are of superior quality.

 Cupro is a regenerated cellulose fiber, produced by treating cotton cellulose with cuprammonium salt.
 Cupro fabrics look and feel like silk on the skin.
 They drape beautifully yet are highly durable, and their environmental impact is minimal.

-During her beginnings in Paris, Francesca fell in love with the technique of draping, the art of hand sculpting fabrics on a dress form.
-Draping is an expertise used in haute couture, which she incorporated in a ready-to-wear label.
-"When you wear haute couture, you feel empowered and strong, we believe a woman should feel like this every day”, Canepa says.
-After years working for inspiring mentors, Francesca realized she needed to make a change and decided to explore having less waste in the manufacturing process of garments.
-This is how she launched Port Zienna, a ready-to-wear label driven to create luxurious pieces with a positive social and environmental impact.
+During her beginnings in Paris, Francesca fell in love with the technique of draping, the art of hand-sculpting fabrics on a dress form.
+An expertise used in haute couture, draping is also the key technique she would eventually bring to Port Zienna: “When you wear haute couture, you feel empowered and strong.
+We believe a woman should feel like that every day,” says Francesca.
+After years of working for inspiring mentors, she felt it was time to realize her own brand, and began exploring how to best minimize waste in the manufacturing of garments, while ensuring equitable work practices.
+This is how Francesca came to launch Port Zienna, a ready-to-wear label of luxurious pieces—made with positive social impact and a minimal carbon footprint.

-We invite you to become a conscious consumer and share our values:
+We invite you to become a conscious consumer and to share our values:

 Invest in clothing that is made from sustainably sourced materials.

-Buy less items of higher quality to build a wardrobe that lasts.
+Buy fewer items, but of higher quality to build a wardrobe that lasts.

 Support our community of independent designers.